 The most affordable and desirable neighborhoods in Philadelphia are Bustleton, Somerton, Fox Chase, and Mt Airy.
 The first three Philadelphia neighborhoods are in an area known as Northeast Philadelphia.
-The later is in Northwest Philadelphia.
-Other affordable, though little bit pricier neighborhoods include Roxborough, East Falls, and Brewerytown.
+The latter is in Northwest Philadelphia.
+Other affordable, though a little bit pricier neighborhoods, include Roxborough, East Falls, and Brewerytown.

-To afford renting in these Philadelphia neighborhoods (with average prices mentioned in this article), using rent affordability rules of thumb, you’d need to earn approximately $45,000 to $48,000 salary for an average 2 bedroom apartment in Bustleton, Somerton, Fox Chase, Mt Airy.
+To afford rent in these Philadelphia neighborhoods (with average prices mentioned in this article), using rent affordability rules of thumb, you’d need to earn a salary of between approximately $45,000 to $48,000 for an average 2-bedroom apartment in Bustleton, Somerton, Fox Chase, or Mt Airy.

 Most Affordable (first tier)